How to Calculate ROI for Digital Transformation

 Establish a business use case

 Establishing their ROI is easy when you already have products or services selling off the shelves like hot cupcakes.
 However, measuring the return on investment is not straightforward when embracing digital transformation.
+In such a case, organizations can establish a future ROI projection.
+But, it is critical to maintain an enterprise-wide perspective on how each investment fits into the desired digital outcome.
+Doing so allows the company to balance its digital investments across business units and strategic initiatives, plan for future investment needs and decide on the path forward.

 Determine the technology that enables the use case

+Which technology suite will increase the odds of a positive ROI in the digital investment?
+The answer is specific to an organization and the industry it operates in.
+The challenge in picking which technology is cost-effective and needed, often time companies concentrate on optimizing their current processes in hopes of making them more effective, efficient, and engaging.
 Instead, they need to balance the urge to perfect their current systems and processes with actively supporting innovative — even disruptive — ways to meet stakeholders’ rapidly changing digital needs.

 Wild west use case